Rocky Point, Oregon: Recreation

 The Upper Klamath Canoe Trail is accessed at Rocky Point.
 The 9.5 mi trail through a freshwater marsh is maintained by the Fish and Wildlife Service as part of the Klamath Basin National Wildlife Refuge Complex.
 There is a boat launch, a boat dock and a fishing dock at Rocky Point, all of which are barrier-free, and boat rentals are available at Rocky Point Resort.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 °F. According to the Köppen Climate Classification system, Rocky Point has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

+Education

+It is within the Klamath County School District.

+It is in the territory of Klamath Community College.